aliicex/OpenWRT-ImageBuilder-NanoPi-R4S-APU2/README.md

 I use the image builder rather than building from source.
 To create the builds, I use a Debian VM running in VirtualBox on MacOS.
 If you'd like to recreate my build environment, you can follow these instructions:

 ### Setting up a VM
-1. Download & verify the Debian netinst CD Image for amd64 from https://www.debian.org/CD/netinst/.
+1. Download & verify the [Debian netinst CD Image for amd64] (https://www.debian.org/CD/netinst/).
 Later, this image can also be used to create a bootable USB which can be used to apply the OpenWrt image to the APU2's mSATA drive
 2. Launch VirtualBox and create a new VM
 3. Name the VM (e.g. Debian 9.9.0).
 Set the type as "Linux" and Version as "Debian (64-bit)"
 4. Choose a memory size (RAM) for your VM.
 Note that the minimum memory requirement for Debian is 512MB